The beach where Karen Vergata was found

 The 34-year-old remained unidentified for 26 years, during which she was known as Fire Island Jane Doe (FIJD) and Jane Doe No. 7.

-Vergata's severed legs were found floating on the bayside shoreline of Blue Point Beach.
+Vergata's severed legs were found floating near the bayside shoreline of Blue Point Beach.
 It is likely that the killer dismembered her remains in an attempt to hinder her identification.

 Thinking it might be a deer, they fished the bag out of the water and placed it on a plank of wood.
 However, once they opened it, they saw a human thigh bone and painted toenails.

-The Ragonas opined that the bag had floated in from across the bay, as stuff from the mainland regularly washed ashore.
+The Ragonas believed that the bag had floated in from across the bay, as debris from the mainland regularly washed ashore.

-In December 2010, a large-scale search operation was launched after the police discovered the remains of four sex workers at a site near Gilgo Beach on Jones Beach Island.
+In December 2010, a large-scale search operation was launched after the police discovered the remains of four women at a site near Gilgo Beach on Jones Beach Island.

 Four months later, investigators uncovered a human skull off Ocean Parkway, near Tobay Beach.

 Around the same time, a retired homicide detective contacted the police and told them about the severed legs that had washed ashore on Fire Island in 1996.
-The remains had been safely stored in a freezer at the medical examiner's office for more than fifteen years.
+The remains had been stored in a freezer at the medical examiner's office for more than 15 years.

 In July 2011, DNA testing revealed that the skull and legs belonged to the same person.

-Despite this development, another decade would pass before the victim could be identified.
+Despite the DNA match between the skull and the legs, another decade would pass before the victim could be identified.

-Eleven years later, in September 2022, the FBI used investigative genetic genealogy to narrow in on Vergata as a potential match.
-At that point, they were able to confirm her identification using a DNA buccal swab from one of her relatives.
+Eleven years later, in September 2022, the FBI used investigative genetic genealogy to identify Vergata as a potential match.
+They subsequently confirmed her identification using a DNA buccal swab from a relative.

-On August 4th, 2023, authorities in Suffolk County publicly announced that Fire Island Jane Doe had been identified as a former Glen Head resident named Karen Vergata.
+On August 4, 2023, the authorities publicly announced that Fire Island Jane Doe had been identified as a former Glen Head resident named Karen Vergata.

 Vergata was a sex worker who was living on West 45th Street in Manhattan when she disappeared.
-The 34-year-old lived a troubled life that was marred by drug addiction and numerous run-ins with the law.
+The 34-year-old struggled with drug addiction and had numerous run-ins with the law.

 She had also lost custody of her two sons, who were placed in foster care and later adopted by another family.

-Vergata was hit by a truck in the late 1980s, which may explain the scars that were present on her legs.
+Vergata was hit by a truck in the late 1980s, which may explain the scars on her legs.

 During the early-to-mid 1990s, she was arrested multiple times for sex-work-related offenses in Manhattan, Brooklyn, and Queens.

-Her father, Dominic Vergata, last heard from her on February 14th, 1996, when she called him from prison.
-Relatives have said that she rarely stayed in contact and only visited her family on special occasions.
+Her father, Dominic Vergata, last heard from her on February 14, 1996, when she called him from prison.
+Relatives said that she rarely stayed in contact and only visited on special occasions.

-Dominic realized that something was wrong after he learned that his daughter never reclaimed bail money that she had recently posted for a friend.
-She also failed to show up for a court appearance that was scheduled for March 12th, 1996.
+Dominic realized something was wrong after he learned his daughter never reclaimed bail money that she had posted for a friend.
+She also failed to show up for a court appearance that was scheduled for March 12, 1996.

-In 1997, he privately admitted to himself that his daughter was most likely dead.
+In 1997, he admitted to himself that his daughter was likely dead.
 Months had passed, and she had failed to resume her periodic phone calls for financial assistance.

-Roughly two decades later, Dominic attempted to find closure by hiring a private investigator to find out what had happened to Vergata.
+Roughly two decades later, Dominic attempted to find closure by hiring a private investigator.
 However, they were unable to uncover any leads.

-In October 2022, investigators reached out to Dominic to inform him that Vergata had been positively identified as Fire Island Jane Doe.
+In October 2022, investigators reached out to Dominic to inform him that his daughter had been positively identified as Fire Island Jane Doe.

-After all those years of searching and wondering what fate had befallen his daughter, he finally had an answer.
-Two months later, on December 22nd, 2022, Dominic passed away at the age of 87.
+After decades of searching, he finally had an answer.
+Two months later, on December 22, 2022, Dominic passed away at the age of 87.

 Location